semantic-systems/RE-for-KGQA-survey/README.md

 ## Performance Overview per Dataset

 When layout out the results of your approach, make sure to be as precise as possible.
 You would be surprised, how many papers report ambiguous results.
+If your approach outperforms everyone else for a certain paper, make sure to write it in bold.

 P = Precision